 There are 4 pools – 2 hot and 2 cold.
 As it was early in the season the springs were not very crowded.

 After spending a couple of hours in the pools, we decided to head back to Jasper.
 To be honest, I think we were a tiny bit disappointed in the hot springs.
 We had been to the blue lagoon in Iceland and were expecting something similar.
 But the springs were much more “man made” compared to the blue lagoon, and it felt like you were in a normal swimming pool (albeit a hot one), rather than enjoying a natural wonder.
 It also didn’t help that it was very hot day with sun beating down.
 I’m certain that a hot spring is a lot nicer in colder weather.

 We were heading back to Jasper and we decided to take a detour to see the Maligne lake as it is known as one of the most beautiful areas of Jasper.
 It is quite a long drive (48 km) off the highway, but we decided it would be worth it.

 On the way, we passed the Medicine Lake, also known as the Disappearing Lake.
-Medicine Lake technically not a lake but rather an area in which the Maligne River (flowing from Maligne Lake into the Athabasca River) backs up.
-Due to a naturally forming underground irrigation system, the water disappears underground.
+Medicine Lake is technically not a lake but rather an area in which the Maligne River (flowing from Maligne Lake into the Athabasca River) backs up.
 During the summer months, the flow of water is increased, causing the water to backup and create the lake.
 However, a natural underground irrigation system drains the water from the “lake”.
-In the winter, there isl little water flow, so there is no water to back up (hence no lake).
-This underground system is connected to many rivers and lakes in the area and is considered one of the most extensive in the world.
+In the winter, there is little water flow, so there is no lake.
+This underground irrigation system is connected to many rivers and lakes in the area and is considered one of the most extensive in the World.

 As it was early in the season, the lake wasn’t completely filled, but nevertheless, it was really picturesque.